 Existing law authorizes a private person who wishes to transfer a firearm to another person to request the Central Repository to perform a background check on the person who wishes to acquire the firearm.
-(NRS 202.254) Section 8 of this bill requires ... with certain exceptions, that a private person who wishes to transfer a firearm to another person [who does not hold a permit to earry a consealed firearm to] must request that [either: (1) the Central Repository perform a background check; or (2) a federally licensed firearms dealer submit a request for a background check to the Central Repository.
-Section 8 also provides that a private person may not transfer a firearm to another person unless the private person. [: (1)] has received notification from the [Central Repository] licensed dealer that the background check indicates that the receipt of a firearm by the person who wishes to acquire the firearm would not violate a state or federal law [; or (2)], except that the private person may make the transfer if he or she has not received notification from the [Central Repository] licensed dealer regarding the request [within 2 business days] by the close of business on the third business day after making the request.
-In addition, section 8 provides that the Central Repository may not charge a fee for the background check.
-Finally, section 8 establishes penalties for a private person who violates this section.
+(NRS 202.254) Section 8 of this bill requires, with certain exceptions Handle which are set forth in section 7.8 of this bill, that a private person who wishes to transfer a firearm to another person [must] request that a federally licensed firearms dealer submit a request for a background check to the [Central Repository.]
+National Instant Criminal Background Check System.
+Under section 8, the private person who wishes to transfer the firearm and the private person who wishes to acquire the firearm must appear jointly at the place of business of a licensed dealer and, upon receipt of a request, the licensed dealer must contact the National Instant Criminal Background Check System to initiate a background check on the person who wishes to acquire the firearm.
+Section 8 lalso provides that a private person may not transfer a firearm to another person unless the private person has received notification from requires the licensed dealer that the background cheek indicates that the receipt of a firearm by the person who wishes to acquire the firearm would not violate at to comply with all requirements of state [or] and federal law [- except that the private person may make the transfer if he or she has not received notification from the licensed dealer regarding the request by the close of business on the third business day after making the request.] concerning the transfer of a firearm as though the licensed dealer were selling the firearm from his or her own inventory, except that the background check must be obtained from the National Instant Criminal Background Check System and not the Central Repository.
+The licensed dealer is required to inform the parties of the response from the National Instant Criminal Background Check System and the consequences of the response.
+If the response is that the transfer would violate state or federal law, the licensed dealer is required to so inform the parties and the transfer must not take place.
+In addition, section 8 [provides that the Repository limits any fee that a licensed dealer may [not] charge [a fee] for the background check [.
+Finally, section 8] to not more than \$30.